Image

 MSKCC, the world’s oldest and largest cancer center, sought to identify patients as candidates for clinical trial studies by classifying the presence of a relevant protein, HER-2.
 Reviewing patient records for HER-2 is onerous; clinicians and researchers must parse through complex, variable patient data.
 By unblocking training data labeling and data-centric iteration, MSKCC was able to build a model with overall accuracy of 93%.
 This powers an AI-driven screening system to classify patient records at scale, speeding recruitment for clinical trials, and as a result, treatment research and development.

 To unlock improvements to clinical trial screening, the data science team at MSKCC wanted to use AI/ML to classify patient records based on the presence of HER-2, a protein common to many cancers.
 However, lack of labeled training data bottlenecked their progress.
-Labeling data, in this case complex patient records, requires clinician and researcher expertise and is prohibitively slow and expensive.
-Further, even when experts were able to manually annotate training data, their labels were at times inconsistent, limiting model performance potential.
+Labeling data (in this case complex patient records) requires clinician and researcher expertise and is prohibitively slow and expensive.

 • Time to label training data was prohibitively slow given the high degree of domain expertise required and inability to outsource.